 Data and Argumentation in Historical Pragmatics

-The theoretical aim of the volume is to examine some methodological questions in historical pragmatics and contribute in this way to recent metalinguistic discussions on data, methods and argumentation in linguistics.
-Methodological issues have not only been present in historical pragmatics since the beginnings – their resolution is seen as a crucial factor which will determine the future of this linguistic sub-discipline.
+The theoretical aim of this volume is to examine some methodological questions in historical pragmatics and contribute in this way to recent metalinguistic discussions on data, methods and argumentation in linguistics.
+Methodological issues have not only been present in historical pragmatics since the beginnings, but their resolution is seen as a crucial factor which will determine the future of this linguistic sub-discipline.

 Series: Pragmatic Interfaces

 Table of Contents